American water-willow

 Key Features

-- Orchid-like white and purple flowers
+- Orchid-like white flowers with purple-spotted throats

 When You’ll See Them